4nshumankrsingh/Sylva-Vault/README.md

 - Admin reviews and approves or rejects
 - Payment states: Pending → Paid
 - Email notifications at each step via Resend

-> Email notifications are integrated via Resend and configured in test mode.
-> In production, a custom verified domain would replace the test sender address.

 ### Section 10 — User Dashboard
 - Subscription status with renewal date